Ibrahim88122/liaplusglobal.com/README.md

 public transparency;open and verifiable reports for oversight institutions.
-Ai integration: intelligent agents for automation,prdiction ,and complience support. global dashboard;unifield visualization of international and health indicators.
+Ai integration: intelligent agents for automation,prdiction ,and complience support. global dashboard;unifield visualization of international and health indicators. partnerships & global expansion the lia+ platform is currently in its pilot phase in brasil ,with planned expansion across;
+latin america,dubai and africa area